by Meghan Fitzgerald

 Here are easy, everyday ways to understand and strengthen this superpower for your kids and yourselves.

-Before we can start to teach something like empathy, it helps to break it down into smaller parts.
-There are three types of empathy, according to psychologists Daniel Goleman and Paul Ekman:
+Before we can start to teach something like empathy, it helps to break it down into smaller parts, then look for opportunities to support each one.
+There are three main types of empathy, according to psychologists Daniel Goleman and Paul Ekman:

 According to Goleman and Ekman, when all three of these components of empathy are in place, they can work together to support strong connections and relationships.
 But, since little kids are just getting started in laying down each of these building blocks, it can really help to focus on them one at a time.
 Teach affective empathy as you make faces out of nature treasures.
 Boost cognitive empathy as you pretend to be another creature.
 Use acts of kindness to boost compassionate empathy.
 Once you break it down and get a little guidance, it becomes easy to boost empathy!